Soham De

 I serve as a reviewer and/or PC member for CHI, CSCW, WWW, ICWSM, CACM and IC2S2.
 I co-organise the Social Media and Society in India conference annually, where I also chair the student session.
 I’m a teaching assistant for IMT 573: Data Science I taught by Martin Saveski (usually, every Autumn quarter).
 Amelia and I are the Social Co-Chairs for the Doctoral Students’ Association at the iSchool.

-Website design was inspired by Martin Saveski, Deedy Das and The MIT Visualization Group.
-Feel free to fork it!
+I “vibe-coded” this website in a weekend drawing inspiration from Martin Saveski, Deedy Das and The MIT Visualization Group.
+Feel free to fork it here!